Taiwan to spend $35 bln fighting virus, to donate 10 mln masks

 "Going forward, we will donate surplus masks and other supplies to our allies and countries hit hardest by COVID-19.
 These supplies will go to medical workers on the front lines who are working around the clock to save lives."
 Taiwan has already agreed to work with the United States on vaccine development and other virus prevention work, though Taipei has expressed anger at the World Health Organization (WHO) for excluding it, also due to Chinese pressure.

-Foreign Minister Joseph Wu, speaking at the same news conference, said the masks would go to the United States, hard-hit European countries and the small band of countries that maintain formal diplomatic ties with Taiwan.
-"Taiwan can help, and Taiwan is helping," he said.
+The Foreign Ministry said seven million masks would be sent to Europe, including Spain, Italy, and Britain, while two million would go to the United States, and the rest to the small band of countries that maintain formal diplomatic ties with Taiwan would also get masks.
+"Taiwan can help, and Taiwan is helping," said Foreign Minister Joseph Wu, speaking at the news conference with Tsai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)